Perseus cluster in its X-ray entirety with SRG/eROSITA. Merger and Radio-Uroboroses: Radial X-ray surface brightness profile

 \section{Radial X-ray surface brightness profile}

-As described in Sect.~\ref{s:ximage}, eROSITA, Chandra, and XMM-Newton images were rebinned to the same spatial grid (2" pixels) and normalized to ensure a common flux calibration.
 A radial profile of the resulting image is shown in Fig.~\ref{f:radial}.
 The observed profile was approximated with a simple combination of a $\beta$-model (the blue line in Fig.~\ref{f:radial}) and a constant (the dashed line).
 The very core ($\sim5$") was excluded when fitting the profile.
 This model (sum of the $\beta$-model and the constant) is used to remove a symmetric component from the X-ray image and express the residual deviations relative to the same model.